emacs-eaf/emacs-application-framework/README.md

 3. Open emacs-application-framework/core/eaf.py

-add import code to import plugin buffer:
+3.1 Add import code to import plugin buffer:
 ```
 from app.foo.buffer import FooBuffer
 ```

-research function `new_buffer`, you can launch new plugin when user input some file, like below:
+3.2 Research function `new_buffer`, you can launch new plugin when user input some file, like below:
 ```
 ...